deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

     object:
       # Some object that has metrics in Prometheus.
       describedObject:
-        apiVersion: extensions/v1beta1
+        apiVersion: networking.k8s.io/v1
         kind: Ingress
         name: myingress
       metric:
         # The metric registered using IngressMetric or ClusterIngressMetric CRs.
+        # Can be used rps_1m, rps_5m or rps_15m which come with the prometheus-metrics-adapter module.
         name: mymetric
       target:
-        # Only `type: Value` can be used for metrics of the Object type.
+        # `Value` or `AverageValue` can be used for metrics of the Object type.
-        type: Value
+        type: AverageValue
-        # Scale up if the value of our custom metric is greater than 10.
+        # Scaling occurs if the average value for all Pods in the Deployment of the custom metric is very different from 10.
-        value: 10
+        averageValue: 10
 ```

 {% endraw %}